 Folk influences come from far and wide - Western and Eastern Europe, America, Africa, India - almost anywhere you can imagine.
 Those influences ebb, flow and coalesce to create the new, different, strange and sometimes awe inspiring threads of folk.
 FolkWords looks at the threads and the people that take the time to weave those threads into the rich tapestry that is folk music.

-FolkWords is open-minded, eclectic (without too much dependence on artificial or pointless definitions) and interested in almost anything that falls under the wider category of folk music written by folk, for folk, about folk, from folk.
+FolkWords is open-minded, eclectic (without too much dependence on artificial or pointless definitions) and interested in almost anything that falls under the wider category of folk music written by folk, for folk, about folk.

 What else will you find on FolkWords?